Last updated on May 14th, 2022 at 08:34 am

 - An exclusion of all other possible conditions.

-While awaiting official diagnosis of vibration white finger your personal injury solicitor might want to have an independent medical examiner take a look at your injury to establish the link.
+While awaiting an official diagnosis of vibration white finger your personal injury solicitor might want to have an independent medical examiner take a look at your injury to establish the link.
 The official diagnosis report will obviously further strengthen the case for vibration white finger compensation.

 When To Start Your Vibration White Finger Compensation Claim